ashwinvis/phd-thesis/chapter_00_0_intro.md

 energy between kinetic and potential energy suggesting that the physical mechanism is not linear gravity waves but nonlinear layered motions resulting from stratified turbulence.
-In the light of these new results, one can say the majority of results tend to favour the forward cascade hypothesis.
+In the light of these new results, one can say that the majority of results tend to favour the forward cascade hypothesis.
 Stratified turbulence might be a possible explanation of mesoscale spectra, but as observed from the GCM simulations of
 @AugierLindborg2013, it might not be necessary to simulate a fully resolved